-The Connecticut Coalition to Improve End-of-Life Care has generated a comprehensive guide offering basic information to help individuals make informed choices about end-of-life care for themselves and their loved ones.
-It also answers eleven of the most commonly asked questions as follows:
+The Connecticut Coalition to Improve End-of-Life Care put together a complete guide with basic information to help you understand the choices about care for yourself and your loved ones.
+It also answers these commonly asked questions:

-Advance Health Care Directives are important legal documents that gives direction to medical care providers if an individual can not make or communicate health care decisions.
+Advance Health Care Directives are important legal documents that let your medical care team know what kind of health care you want if you become suddenly ill and unable to speak for yourself.
 Learn more about Advanced Health Care Directives on the Legal Rights page.

 Hospice is care at the end of life.
 Palliative care aims to ease pain when you have a serious illness.
 Both can bring comfort, relief and support so you and your family can live better.